What Is Big Data Analytics? Definition, Benefits, and More

 Example: In the manufacturing sector, companies can use algorithms based on historical data to predict if or when a piece of equipment will malfunction or break down.

-Prescriptive analytics provides a solution to a problem, relying on AI and machine learning to gather data and use it for risk management.
+Prescriptive analytics solves a problem, relying on AI and machine learning to gather and use data for risk management.

 Example: Within the energy sector, utility companies, gas producers, and pipeline owners identify factors that affect the price of oil and gas to hedge risks.

 Harnessing all of that data requires tools.
-Thankfully, technology has advanced, providing many intuitive software systems for data analysts.
+Thankfully, technology has advanced so that many intuitive software systems are available for data analysts to use.

 Hadoop: An open-source framework that stores and processes big data sets.
 Hadoop can handle and analyse structured and unstructured data.

-Spark: An open-source cluster computing framework used for real-time processing and analysing data.
+Spark: An open-source cluster computing framework for real-time processing and data analysis.

-Data integration software: Programmes that streamline big data across different platforms, such as MongoDB, Apache, Hadoop, and Amazon EMR.
+Data integration software: Programs that allow big data to be streamlined across different platforms, such as MongoDB, Apache, Hadoop, and Amazon EMR.

 Stream analytics tools: Systems that filter, aggregate, and analyse data that might be stored in different platforms and formats, such as Kafka.

-Distributed storage: Databases that can split data across multiple servers and have the capability to identify lost or corrupt data, such as Cassandra.
+Distributed storage: Databases that can split data across multiple servers and can identify lost or corrupt data, such as Cassandra.

 Predictive analytics hardware and software: Systems that process large amounts of complex data, using machine learning and algorithms to predict future outcomes, such as fraud detection, marketing, and risk assessments.

-Data mining tools: Programmes that allow users to search within structured and unstructured big data.
+Data mining tools: Programs that allow users to search within structured and unstructured big data.

 NoSQL databases: Non-relational data management systems ideal for dealing with raw and unstructured data.